br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 	END_STRUCT;
-	McASMCSSType : STRUCT (*Common settings for all segments in the assembly*) ActivateSegmentSimulationOnPLC : McASMCSSActSegSimOnPLCEnum; (*All segments of the assembly are simulated on the PLC*) CoggingSegTransCompensation : McASMCSSCogSegTransCompType; (*Compensation of cogging at segment transition to reduce lag and speed error*)
+	McASMCSSType : STRUCT (*Common settings for all segments in the assembly*) ActivateSegmentSimulationOnPLC : McASMCSSActSegSimOnPLCEnum; (*All segments of the assembly are simulated on the PLC*) CoggingSegTransCompensation : McASMCSSCogSegTransCompType; (*Compensation of cogging at segment transition and within the segment to reduce lag and speed error*)
 		ElongationCompensation : McASMCSSElongationCompEnum; (*Compensation of segment elongation due to change of temperature*) StopReaction : McASMCSSStopReacType; (*Reaction in case of certain stop conditions*) SpeedFilter : McASMCSSSpdFltrType; (*Filter for actual speed calculation*) ControllerParameters : McASMCSSCtrlParType; (*Segment controller parameters*)
-		ScopeErrorReaction : McASMCSSScpErrReacEnum; (*Setting for the minimal error reaction scope with segment errors*) ShuttleIdentificationTime : UINT; (*Time period in which the identification of the shuttles must take place during power-on [s]*)
+		ScopeErrorReaction : McASMCSSScpErrReacEnum; (*Setting for the minimal error reaction scope for segment and encoder errors*)
+		ShuttleIdentificationTime : UINT; (*Time period in which the identification of the shuttles must take place during power-on [s]*)
 		PositionControllerLagMonitor : McASMCSSPosCtrlLagMonType; (*Setting for the position controller lag monitor*) Diverter : McASMCSSDiverterType; (*Diverter parameters*)